Want to start a business in San Diego?

 A general partnership has two or more owners who share profits and losses.
 Similar to a sole proprietorship, each of the general partners has unlimited personal liability for claims against the business

-Limited partnership or LP.
+San Diego Limited partnership or LP.

 This is a setup under which the general partners bear unlimited liability for all obligations and debts while the limited or “silent” associates are liable for nothing more than what they have invested in the company.

 Corporations may elect to be taxed under Subchapter S, or Subchapter C. If the incorporator does not elect to be taxed as an S Corp the corporation will be taxed as a C-Corp by default.

 In order to be treated as an S-Corp, your corporation (or LLC) must file form 2553 with the IRS.
 Eligible corporations or LLC’s may elect to be treated as an S-Corp, which allows each of a business’s owners to enjoy the flow-through of profits and losses and allows them to avoid double taxation.